bendhouseart/ActionMan/README.md

       - run: echo "🍏 This job's status is ${{ job.status }}."
 ```

+Save those changes to `github-actions-demo.yaml` and then commit and push changes:

 ```bash
 # this is best practice, don't let others tell you otherwise
 git add --all